loMBx2/sass-docker/README.md

 Use this image to watch a directory of SASS files and automatically compile on change.

-Put "sass" in your directory, subdirectory "sass" Output to src directory
+Container looks for "sass".Files ("scss") in a subdirectory "sass" CSS-Output to "src" directory.
+In the example below the output "css"-file would be in "$PWD/public/css" The input "scss"-file is expected in "$PWD/public/css/sass"

 Usage: